lavafroth/karess/README.md

 We default to natural scrolling (scrolling the view, not the contents) but this behavior can be changed in the effect's settings.

-- Three finger swipe left to focus on the window to the right
-- Three finger swipe right to focus on the window to the left
+Scroll with three fingers left or right to scroll the view.

 The following pinch / zoom gestures can also be disabled in the settings:
 - Zoom with three fingers to cycle window widths